tmdsifat98/hotel-management-client/README.md

 npm run dev
 ```

-## Also you need to clone the server repository.
+## For server side
----
+Also you need to clone the server repository.
 ```bash
 https://github.com/tmdsifat98/hotel-management-server
 ```